Palais Galliera Paris — Fashion Museum & Temporary Exhibitions

 What It Is+

-Paris’s fashion museum — a rotating, exhibition-led destination where fashion history, designers, and technique become a full museum experience (always check what’s on before you go).
+Paris’s fashion museum — a rotating, exhibition-led destination where fashion history, designers, technique, and movement become a full cultural experience.

 Current Exhibition+